mschneider/solcpp/README.md

 - [ ] Make a proper SDK out of this mess, this includes solving engineering issues, I have no idea about, like:

-- proper dependency installation
 - API design
-- proper packaging so it can be installed
+- packaging so it can be easily installed

 - [ ] Improve liquidity on mango markets
 - [ ] Remove/replace deprecated methods